Dentdoche20220Dent D'Oche

 The Natura 2000 network

-The Natura 2000 network brings together natural sites in the European Union with a high heritage value in terms of the flora and fauna they harbor.
+The Natura 2000 network brings together natural sites in the European Union that are of great heritage value in terms of the flora and fauna they contain.
 Leman Mountains Explore brings together two sites in this European biodiversity network: the Cornettes de Bise massif and Mont de Grange.

-The approach adopted by the Natura 2000 network encourages collective collaboration with a view to balanced, sustainable management of the area, taking into account both the economic and social dimensions.
-The region’s mosaic of natural environments and ecological interest can be seen in its many classified natural sites.
+The approach adopted by the Natura 2000 network encourages collective collaboration with a view to the balanced and sustainable management of areas, taking into account both the economic and social dimensions.
+All the classified natural sites in the area demonstrate the mosaic of natural environments and the ecological interest of the region.

-There’s no shortage of measures to protect the region’s riches: ZNIEFF (Zone Naturelle d’Intérêt Ecologique, Faunistique et Floristique), Arrêté de Protection de Biotope (Biotope Protection Order), classified sites, ENS (Espaces Naturels Sensibles), RAMSAR sites (Convention on Wetlands of International Importance), Natura 2000 zones and nature reserves.
+There is no shortage of measures in place to protect the region’s natural assets: ZNIEFF (Zone Naturelle d’Intérêt Ecologique, Faunistique et Floristique), Biotope Protection Orders, listed sites, ENS (Espaces Naturels Sensibles), RAMSAR sites (Convention on Wetlands of International Importance), Natura 2000 zones and nature reserves.

-One of the region’s major assets is the Dranse Delta reserve, located on a migration route and home to almost 800 species.
-Managed by Asters, the Conservatoire d’espaces naturels de Haute-Savoie, it is open all year round, with free access.
-Activities, visits and exhibitions are organized at the Maison de la Dranse in Publier.
+The Dranse Delta reserve is one of the region’s major assets.
+Located on a migration route, it is home to almost 800 species.
+Managed by Asters, the Conservatoire d’Espaces Naturels de Haute-Savoie, the reserve is open to visitors all year round.
+Events, visits and exhibitions are organised at the Maison de la Dranse in Publier.

 Le Mont de Grange

-From lake ecosystems to migratory bird corridors, diverse forests, wetlands and snow-covered combes, this region abounds in breathtaking scenery.
+With its lake ecosystems, migratory bird corridors, diverse forests, wetlands and snow-covered valleys, this region is packed with breathtaking scenery.
 The diversity of its flora and fauna testifies to the incomparable richness of its habitats.